 Perhaps they had learned to concede the double-sided meaning of "tree hugger."

-Maybe they applauded the social-commentary role of trees—or, at least, creatures resembling trees—in Tolkien's opus to all things inhabiting our world of wonder.
+Maybe they applauded the social-commentary role of trees—or, at least, creatures resembling trees—in Tolkien's opus to the wondrous things inhabiting our world.

 But, dear God, has it really come to this?